mdereus/RaceHeroData/README.md

 # RaceHero Data Importer

-A Node.js application that fetches and stores race event data from the RaceHero API into JSON files.
+A Node.js application that fetches and stores race event data from the RaceHero API into JSON files and CSV data.

 ## Features

 - Fetches race event data from RaceHero API
 - Stores raw API responses as JSON files for backup/reference
+- Downloads CSV data for race results
 - Efficient batched processing of API requests
 - Handles relationships between events, groups, and runs
 - Fetches detailed group information for each event
 - Collects run data, results, racers, flags, and passings for each event
 - Smart file caching with force download option
 - Configurable through environment variables
+- Resilient CSV downloads with automatic retries
+- Supports CSV-only mode for quick data updates

 ## Prerequisites